 31. When you heard stock market went up

-These were the hilarious memes every stock traders can relate with.
-If you liked it do share with your friends on social media.
+These were the hilarious memes every stock trader can relate with.
+If you liked it do share it with your friends on social media.

 Image credits: All the stock market memes listed above are collected from the internet.